kerojosh96/Josh-s-Data-Structures-Hand-Book/deque.md

 A \[widget\] supports the following operations:

-* An array implementation’s complexity for pushing and popping at either end of deque is O(1).
+* An array implementation’s complexity for pushing(enque) and popping(deque) at either end of deque is O(1).
-* name: description, Big O efficiency, and explain why / what that means
+* searching for a value in a deque is O(n) because iteration is needed.

 # Use Cases

 A deque is useful when needing to push and pop from both ends of a list.
-Some applications would be to store search history and to store a list of undo history and then dequeue at a certain point.
+Some applications would be to store search history and to store a list of undo history and then deque at a certain point.

-It is not as good as \[what] \[why\].
+A deque is not very useful when order matters or for searching or indexing.

 # Example